Spyderisk/risk-report/README.md

    - obtained directly from the [Git repository](https://github.com/Spyderisk/domain-network.git)
    - extracted from a domain model zip file, if available

+Note: The model webkey can be found in Spyderisk Dashboard by clicking the model's *Share Model* icon and copying the  *Edit Access* URI.

 ### Help page